-Rain or Shine almost coughed up a big lead against San Miguel, yes, but head coach Yeng Guiao is choosing to keep looking at the glass half full.
+Rain or Shine almost coughed up a big lead against San Miguel, yes, but head coach Yeng Guiao is choosing to keep the glass half full.

-The decorated bench tactician sees it as another sign of progress for the entire Elasto Painters, as they managed to weather the storm and escape with a narrow win to remain unbeaten in the PBA Season 50 Commissioner’s Cup.
+The decorated bench tactician sees it as another sign of progress for the entire Elasto Painters.
+They managed to weather the storm and escape with a narrow win to remain unbeaten in the PBA Season 50 Commissioner’s Cup.

 “Ito ‘yung progress na sinasabi ko,” he said shortly after their 116-112 victory at the Ninoy Aquino Stadium, Wednesday night.